Tackling Invasive Carp in Tennessee - NewsBreak

 A third Invasive Carp are the Grass Carp.
 Those have been most commonly used in water management.
 But, the TWRA said they eat aquatic vegetation that usually helps cover sportfish like Largemouth Bass and Crappie, which is a cause for concern.

-TWRA added Grass Carp can be used in private lakes and ponds as long as they are sterile, but they are finding more sterile variety in the wild.When does the Great Smoky Mountains synchronous firefly lottery open?
+TWRA added Grass Carp can be used in private lakes and ponds as long as they are sterile, but they are finding more sterile variety in the wild.Sewage impacting Middle Tennessee waterways

 Black Carp